-- 5.3 The EIS should provide an outline of the environmental impact assessment process, including the role of the administering authority in the decision making process for the EIS.
-The information in this section is required to ensure readers are informed of the process to be followed and are aware of any opportunities for input and participation. - 5.4 Inform the reader how and when properly made public submissions on the EIS will be addressed and taken into account in the decision-making process.
+- 5.3 The EIS should describe the environmental impact assessment process to ensure readers are informed of the process to be followed and are aware of any opportunities for input and participation. - 5.4 Inform the reader how and when properly made public submissions on the EIS will be addressed and taken into account in the decision-making process.